thapasandesh5/java-sampleproject-7-trial/README.md

-This is a simple DevOps project illustrating different tools and their integration
+This is a sample Java project to use for DevOps exercise